Thompsonac4/Onedrive-SPA/README.md

 # Onedrive-SPA
-A Microsoft 365–integrated web app for browsing and uploading jobsite documents straight from OneDrive/SharePoint — built for real-world use by an active company.
+A Microsoft 365–integrated web app for browsing and uploading jobsite documents straight from OneDrive/SharePoint.
+Built for real-world use by an active company.

 Designed and Built by:
  [Austin Thompson](https://github.com/thompsonac4) & [Michael Cornelison](https://github.com/mariosoniczero)